group-butler/GroupButler/README.md

 * * *

 ##Contributors
+Everybody is free to contribute to otouto and to group butler.

 The creator and maintainer of otouto is [topkecleon](http://github.com/topkecleon).
 He can be contacted via [Telegram](http://telegram.me/topkecleon), [Twitter](http://twitter.com/topkecleon), or [email](mailto:topkecleon@outlook.com).

 The kanger who created group butler is [RememberTheAir](http://github.com/RememberTheAir).
 You can contact him via [Telegram](http://telegram.me/Rlotar).